 Australia is, by far, one of the most attractive destinations for postgraduate studies among international students for a variety of reasons.
 Not only does this beautiful country have one of the best tertiary education systems globally, but it also offers a safe and conducive learning environment and provides numerous job opportunities for students.
 Few wonder why, as of 2019, there were over 700,000 international students in the country.

-In the following sections, we provide answers to the commonly asked questions by international students looking to pursue a postgraduate degree in Australia.
+In the following sections, we provide answers to the commonly asked questions by international students looking to pursue postgraduate studies in Australia.

 1- What are the postgraduate courses in Australia?